This article is from the chapter on protecting children from child abuse in The Kidpower Book for Caring Adults.

 3. Uphold the rules in a fair, equitable fashion.
+Have clear agreements and rules about what is and is not safe or appropriate in your environment.
 Be prepared to take action to stop unsafe behavior but don’t overreact.
 If you see a problem, stay calm, make sure you understand the whole story, listen to different perspectives, and think about the purpose of the safety rules.

 Applying rules automatically without thought can lead to overreactions that reduce safety.
 A kindergartner trying to peek under a little girl’s skirt should simply be stopped – and this behavior is not the same as a group of kids pulling off another kid’s pants, which requires a stronger consequence.
 The two situations, even in the same group of children, call for different responses.